2.1 Honours degree or non-UK equivalent in economics, finance, engineering, physics, or another highly mathematical discipline.

 Months of entry

-This programme offers training in the core areas of finance.
-It draws on recent developments in each of the subject areas with a quantitative approach to understanding the structure of financial markets and forecasting their expected movements.
+This programme draws on recent developments in finance with a quantitative approach to help you understand the structure of financial markets in order for you to make optimal investment decisions.

 Information for international students

 International English Language Testing System (IELTS) Academic module (not General Training)

 - 6.5 with 2 sub-tests at 6.5 and 2 sub-tests at 6.0.